25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 }
 ```

 > A REST API consists of an assembly of interlinked resources.
-This set of resources is known as the REST API's **resource model**.
+This set of resources is known as the REST API's **resource model**

-#### Types of Resources
+### Types of Resources

 1. **Singleton**: represents a single entity: `/customers/{customerId}`